 \subsubsection{SE-PointNet++}

-SE-PointNet++ obtained slightly higher approximation disparity than PointNet++, but we did not find the difference to be statistically significant ($p < 0.05$) in a one-way ANOVA test.
-SE-PointNet++ estimates had better conservation of mass and momentum than PointNet++ which is also supported by visual inspection.
+SE-PointNet++ obtained slightly higher approximation disparity than PointNet++, but we did not find the difference to be statistically significant ($p < 0.05$) in a one-way ANOVA test.{SE-PointNet++ obtained the same approximation disparity as PointNet with no statistically significant ($p < 0.05$) difference in a one-way ANOVA test.} SE-PointNet++ estimates had better conservation of mass and momentum than PointNet++ which is also supported by visual inspection.
 Fig.~\ref{fig:equivariance} shows a comparison between velocity field estimates by PointNet++ and by SE-PointNet++ and thus the influence of group equivariance.
 We found that SE-PointNet++ produced slightly smoother estimates while skipping over noise present in the PointNet++ estimate, e.g. in the ICA of the right carotid artery in Fig.~\ref{fig:equivariance}~a).